developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/apioverview/index.md

 		}
 	};);

-We can then reference instance methods on that object
+Next is to reference instance methods on that object:

 	:::javascript
 	var laserScannerProperties = {beamWidth:EB.Barcode.BEAM_NARROW, decodeVolume:5};